cosmos/sdk-tutorials/academy/ibc/token-transfer.md

 ![Source to sink](images/sourcetosink.png)

 Above the **source** is chain A. The source channel is **channel-2** and the destination channel is **channel-40**.
-The token denominations are represented the form `{Port}/{Channel}/{denom}`.
+The token denominations are represented as `{Port}/{Channel}/{denom}`.
 The prefixed port and channel pair indicate which channel the funds were previously sent through.
-You see **transfer/channel-...** because the transfer module will bind to a port, which we name transfer.
+You see **transfer/channel-...** because the transfer module will bind to a port, which is named transfer.
 If chain A sends 100 ATOM tokens, chain B will receive 100 ATOM tokens and append the destination prefix **port/channel-id**.
 So chain B will mint those 100 ATOM tokens as **transfer/channel-40/atoms**.
 The **channel-id** will be increased sequentially per channel on a given connection.

 If the tokens are sent back from the **same channel** as they were received: